AhmadRAbuhussein/AutiSmile/README.md

 # AutiSmile

-a react native mobile application for early detection of autism using machine learning.
+a react native mobile application for the detection of autism using machine learning.